How to Help Someone Struggling with PTSD

 One of the most important steps to take if you want to be helpful to a loved one is to learn as much as you can about PTSD.
 You can’t rely on what you’ve learned from movies or other forms of entertainment.

 The more you know, the more you’ll be able to help.
-One thing you can do is call us at the National Mental Health Hotline and let us guide you.
+One thing you can do is call the Mental Health Hotline, and we can help you find reliable information and resources.

 Of course, you can find literature at your local library regarding this subject.
 If you’re going to do research online, take steps to ensure you’re reading verifiable content.